‘Sports Illustrated’ Model Kate Bock Flaunts Her Dangerous Curves In Tight Grey Shorts On Instagram

 Weekends may be for rest and relaxation, but model Kate Bock still dressed to impress.
-The Sports Illustrated Swimsuit model took to her Instagram account to share a glimpse of her attire for the ‘laziest of Sundays,’ and it certainly did not disappoint.
+The Sports Illustrated Swimsuit model took to her Instagram account to share a glimpse of her attire for the “laziest of Sundays,” and it certainly did not disappoint.

 The latest addition to the 26-year-old’s account on the social media platform was shared on Sunday, May 19, and captured the stunner standing at the top of a staircase peering down at the happenings below her.
 The full body shot offered the perfect look at her ensemble for the day, which was considerably more modest than the skimpy numbers she wears for Sports Illustrated Swimsuit.
 The model put together the perfect athleisure look for her day of relaxation that did nothing but favors for her dangerous curves.